Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Section 2.
 Kingdom of Mushrooms (3 hours)

-The origin and evolution of fungi.
+Origin and evolution of fungi.
 Features of the structure of fungal cells.
-The main features of the organization of multicellular fungi.
-Departments :, Zygomycot, Ascomikot, Basidiomycot, Omikota; group Imperfect mushrooms.
-Features of life and distribution.
+Main features of the organization of multicellular fungi.
+Divisions: Zygomycota, Ascomycota, Basidiomycota, Omykota; group Imperfect fungi.
+Features of life activity and distribution.
 The role of fungi in biocenoses and human economic activity.

 Demonstration

-Schemes of the structure of representatives of various systematic groups of fungi, various representatives of the kingdom of Mushrooms, the structure of the fruiting body of the cap mushroom.
+Schemes of the structure of representatives of various systematic groups of fungi, various representatives of the kingdom Fungi, the structure of the fruiting body of a cap mushroom.

 Recognition of edible and poisonous mushrooms *.

 The concept of symbiosis.
 General characteristics of lichens.
-Types of lichen thallus; life activity features, prevalence and ecological role of lichens.
+Types of lichen thalli; features of life activity, prevalence and ecological role of lichens.

 Demonstration